fiveringstudio/.github/profile/README.md

 ## Blender and Maya
-We use Blender for 3D animated films and games, as well as rendering our work We also use Maya When possible as its for animated films and game animations.
+We use Blender for 3D animated films and games, as well as rendering our work
+<br>We also use Maya When possible as its for animated films and game animations.</br>

 ## Sound Trap & Audacity
 We use SoundTrap and Audacity for audio we use SoundTrap for our music production and Audacity for voicelining.